-Congress will likely continue its high level of interest in Cuba in the 108th Congress, with a variety of legislative initiatives regarding sanctions, human rights, drug interdiction cooperation, and broadcasting to Cuba.
+Congress is continuing its high level of interest in Cuba in the 108th Congress with a variety of legislative initiatives introduced regarding sanctions and human rights.
 The final version of the FY2003 omnibus appropriations measure, H.J.Res.
 2 (P.L.
-108-7), included funding for Radio and TV Marti broadcasting to Cuba and democracy and human rights projects for Cuba.
-However, the measure did not include funding for U.S.-Cuban anti-drug cooperation or provisions that would have eased Cuba sanctions.
+108-7), did not include provisions that would have eased Cuba sanctions on travel, remittances, and financing of agricultural sales to Cuba.
 The White House had threatened to veto the omnibus bill if it contained provisions weakening the embargo on Cuba.
-Cuba's human rights crackdown in 2003 will likely have an impact on momentum behind legislative proposals to ease U.S. sanctions policy toward Cuba.
-In early April 2003, both houses approved resolutions, S.Res.
+Several legislative initiatives have been introduced in the 108th Congress that would ease sanctions on Cuba, although Cuba's human rights crackdown in 2003 could have an impact on momentum behind such legislative proposals.
+In April 2003, both houses approved resolutions, S.Res.
 97 and H.Res.
-179, condemning the recent crackdown in Cuba and calling for the release of political prisoners.
+179, condemning the recent crackdown on democracy activists in Cuba and calling for the release of political prisoners.
+In June 2003, the Senate approved S.Res.
+62, calling on OAS and U.N. human rights bodies, the European Union, and human rights organizations around the world to call attention to the human rights situation in Cuba.